I felt like I was about to be hanged.

 It was fair to say that I felt chuffed up there with the choughs!
 The cables had made my hands smell metallic, rather like they always did after playing on the metal slides and roundabouts when we were children.

 I managed to eat half a sandwich and a square of chocolate.
-The first food to have stayed down that day!
+The first food to have stayed down that day.
 We chatted to an English guy on the summit then decided to descend, as some weather seemed to be heading our way.
 The other peaks of the Dolomites looked sensational, particularly Col Rosa, opposite, which was absolutely livid red.
 Another 3B Via Ferrata but it looked horrid.
-Mind, so did Strobel when we had looked at it – yet here we were!
+Mind, so did Strobel when we had looked at it from ground level – yet here we were.

 This year, I was delighted to be re-united with Cathy, my long-lost bestie from infant school.
 Despite a 45-year separation, our interests don’t seem to have diverged too far… I promised to write this blog for Cathy – since Via Ferrata is on her bucket list.